HjH-Whu-CRC/CRCDDoS2022/README.md

 used for creating real world attack simulation.
 These simulators are strong, simple to utilize and produces realistic application traffic as well as attacks for testing performance, versatility along with security of application oriented networks.
-These simulators are the industry perceived world’s most powerful performing test systems for OSI layer 3-7 arrangement, and it imitates real application traffic.
+These simulators are the industry perceived world’s most powerful performing test systems for OSI layer 3-7 arrangement, and it imitates real application traffic.
 These have separate library of thousands of practical applications as well as attack